bene/mitube/README.md

 ## Getting started

-Start up a server in seconds using Docker
+Start a server in seconds using Docker

 ```shell
 docker run benedotdev/mitube